Liz Gorman (American football)

-Elizabeth Grace Gorman (born March 30, 1987, in Syracuse, New York) is an American football player for the Los Angeles Temptation in the Lingerie Football League (LFL).
+Elizabeth Grace Gorman (born March 30, 1987, in Syracuse, New York) is a former American football player in the Lingerie Football League (LFL).
 Her LFL awards include 2010 Defensive Player of the Year, and being named an All-Star in 2010 and 2011.
-She was also a Defensive Player of the Year nominee in 2011.
-She also previously played soccer.
+Gorman was also a Defensive Player of the Year nominee in 2011.
+Prior to playing in the LFL, she played soccer.

 Early life

 Gorman attended Hamilton Central High School, where she played varsity basketball, soccer and softball.
 In 2001, she was a member of the school soccer team that won regionals and state, contributing two goals in the semi-finals.
 She then attended Stockdale High School for the next two years where she played soccer and graduated in 2004.
 After tearing her anterior cruciate ligament in the Valley semi-finals, she took one year off, playing club and attended Bakersfield College, where she received her associate degree in art.